 Food and drink: The price of food ranges from 20,000 Kip to 50,000 Kip ($2.25 – $5.63) for a local dish.
-Whilst in Laos, we ate at many places that served English and American style foods, so this did stretch our budget a little.
+Whilst in Laos, we ate at many places that served English and American-style foods, so this did stretch our budget a little.
 However, you can eat at markets and local eateries for much cheaper.
-The price of the local beer (Beer Lao) costs around 10,000 Kip ($1.3).
+The price of local beer (Beer Lao) costs around 10,000 Kip ($1.3).

 Backpacking Laos travel tips

 Slow boat ticket – Always get your ticket from the official ticket office, located right by where the boat departs; even if your hostel owner tries to convince you it is the same price.
 It probably isn’t, and you will end up paying more.
-We saw this happen with a few tourists who had opted to buy their ticket at their accommodation.
+We saw this happen with a few tourists who had opted to buy their tickets at their accommodation.

 Slow boat friends – If you cross into Laos from Thailand via the slow boat, make the effort to speak with different people and make some friends to travel around with.
 After all, 2 days on a boat alone can get lonely.
 Plus you will want an awesome group of people to go tubing with whilst in Vang Vieng!